IRS Form 8898 Instructions

 If you sold property and realized capital gains on the sale after becoming a resident of the possession, select ‘Yes.’
 Otherwise, select ‘No.’

-Special tax rules apply to gains from dispositions of certain property within 10 years of becoming a bona fide resident of a U.S. possession.
+Special rules apply to gains from dispositions of certain property within 10 years of becoming a bona fide resident of a U.S. possession.
 See IRS Publication 570 for more information.

 Line 33